Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

 ```

 <a name="save_get_remove_keys"></a>
-## Saving, Getting, or Removing a Key
+## Save, get, or remove a key

-To store, retrieve, or remove a client's keys from the key manager:
+To store, retrieve, or remove a client's keys from the key manager, follow these steps:
 -   Save a new key by using the `Save()` method of the [Tizen.Security.SecureRepository.KeyManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.SecureRepository.KeyManager.html) class:

     ```csharp